 We accept Visa, Mastercard, American Express, debit and Canadian and US currency.
 All prices are in Canadian dollars and include GST.
 Tipping the guide is acceptable and very much appreciated.

-The wearing of a riding helmet is mandatory for all riders under the age of 18.
-Riders over the age of 18 with extensive riding ability may sign an additional waiver if they choose to ride without a helmet.
-Helmets are provided at the stable and are highly recommended for all riders.
-Personal helmets such as a bicycling or hockey helmets are acceptable as well.
+The wearing of a riding helmet is mandatory for all riders, no exceptions.
+Each rider will be fitted for a helmet at check-in and must wear the helmet properly throughout the ride.
+Personal helmets such as a bicycling or hockey helmet are acceptable as well.
 All helmets are thoroughly sanitized after each use.

 Waterton Lakes is a rugged mountain park, and as such there are inherent risks.
 Alpine Stables does our best to minimize these risks to both horse and rider by prohibiting any running on trail rides.
 Riders who disregard this directive increase risks for themselves and other riders, and will be removed from the ride.